TL;DR

 Overcoming Tech Stack Friction

 We often talk about "Sales vs. Marketing," but the real war is usually "Tool vs. Tool."
-When your marketing team lives in HubSpot, and your sales team lives in Salesforce, data can get lost during sync.
+When your marketing team lives in HubSpot, and your sales team lives in Salesforce, data can get lost during synchronization.
 A "Messy Middle" is often caused by technical debt—old workflows, duplicate records, and misaligned fields.

 This is why a RevOps audit is essential.
 You need to review your tech stack and ask whether it is slowing you down.
 Are your integrations working in real-time?
 Is your data being enriched automatically?